 - Career outcomes for that course

-- Search which open days are on – you can search online, or if you’re a member of Study Work Grow you can use the Study Work Grow Open Day Guide 2019
+- Search the open days happening this year.
+You can search online, or if you’re a member of Study Work Grow you can use the Study Work Grow Open Day Planner

-- Download the programs, directions / transportation details, and a map of the campus (or print them off).
+- Download and save any programs, directions, transport timetables, plus a map of the campus (or print them off).
 Channel your inner show planning ninja – remember the way you planned your show bag route, it’s the same idea.

 - Ask a friend, parent or sibling to come with you.

-Make sure you get there early to make the most of the day
+We recommend that you get there early to make the most of your day

-Wear comfy, practical clothes.
-Remember a pen and all your paperwork (or your phone if you’ve downloaded it all)
+Wear comfortable, practical clothes and shoes.
+Remember to take a pen and all of your paperwork, or your phone if you’ve downloaded it all.

-Find out what support services are available to you – financial, study, mental health, health, etc.
+Learn about any support services that will be available to you if you enrol – financial, study, mental health, health, etc.

-Take a campus tour and see the facilities including libraries, cafes, banks, book stores, security services, etc.
+Do a campus tour and get a feel for the facilities including libraries, cafes, banks, book stores, security services.

-See what social clubs and local activities are available for students
+See what social clubs and student activities are offered

-- Talk to the person you went with, see if their opinions and impressions tally with your own
+- Talk to the person you went with, find out if their opinions and impressions match your own

-- If the open day confirmed your choice of Uni or course, then start your application sooner rather than later.
-Starting while it’s fresh in your mind means one less thing to worry about down the track when exams are looming
+- Found a uni or course that’s a perfect fit for you?
+Get your application started sooner rather than later – it’s one less thing to worry about down the track when exams are looming

 - Follow the Uni on Facebook and keep up to date with what’s going on